Electrodiagnostic Testing

 Is an EMG Test Painful?

-The patient may feel some minor discomfort, similar to an injection, when the needle or needles are inserted.
+The patient may feel some discomfort, similar to an injection, when the needle or needles are inserted.
 Afterward, the examined muscle may feel tender or sore for a few days, and there may be a small bruise.